OctagonIntel/Sales-Funnel-Analysis/README.md

 - Conversion stage (awareness → deal closed)
 - Revenue
 - Profit
-- Country

 This dataset was built to:
 - Practice and showcase analysis techniques
-- Create a realistic, yet flexible dataset for Power BI / Tableau
+- Create a realistic, yet flexible dataset for Tableau
 - Demonstrate readiness for data analyst/business analyst roles